Best Lehenga Tailor In Delhi

 How Many Layers Are There In A Lehenga?

 A lehenga typically has two to three layers.
-The first layer is the ikkat, which provides a solid foundation for the other elements of the ensemble.
+The first layer is the ikkat, which provides a solid foundation for the ensemble’s other elements.

 A heavily embroidered choli can be worn over it and is usually buttoned up in front.